shxdowllsa/Age-of-heros/README.md

 -- =============================================================================
 task.spawn(function()
     while task.wait(0.5) do
-        if Config.HideTitle or Config.Invisible then
+        if (Config.HideTitle or Config.Invisible) and player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
             pcall(function()
                 if player.Character.HumanoidRootPart:FindFirstChild("titleGui") then
                     player.Character.HumanoidRootPart.titleGui.Frame:Destroy()